adkelley/purescript-gas-starter/README.md

 1. Install the dependencies: `npm install && spago install`
 2. Login into clasp: `npx clasp login`
 3. Create a new apps script project: `npm run clasp:create` and select `sheets`
+4. Change the timeZone key in `src/appsscript.json` to your local time zone
-4. Build the bundle `npm run build`
+5. Build the bundle `npm run build`
-5. Upload the script project `npm run push`
+6. Upload the script project `npm run push`
-6. Go to your Google Drive, and you should see a new spreadsheet named `Purescript-gas-starter`.
+7. Go to your Google Drive, and you should see a new spreadsheet named `Purescript-gas-starter`.
 Add some text to the first cell 'A1', then open the script editor and run `main`.
 Check the Logs (View -> Logs), and you should see your text.

 Once you're comfortable with the build process, then reset the project `npm run clasp:reset`, modify the `Main.purs`, and create a new Apps Script project `npm run clasp:create`